Salim Saadeh: Career in the private sector

 After graduating from the American University of Beirut, Saadeh joined the Lebanese cargo airline company TMA in 1974 as Director of the Planning Department.
 He left the company in 1976 in order to pursue his master's degree at Washington University in St. Louis in the United States.

 Following his postgraduate studies, Saadeh joined Midmac Group - one of the largest contracting companies in the Middle East - in 1979.
 He was appointed as Director of Operations, a position he held until he was nominated as a member of parliament for the first time 1991.

 Political career

 In 1992, Saadeh was elected Member of the Lebanese Parliament for the Greek Orthodox Christian seat in Koura.
 He was not reelected for the seat in the 1996 elections.
 Saade was elected a second time in the 2000 elections and served until 2005.

 On 11 February 2020, protesters during the Lebanese protests hurled stones at Saadeh's car when he was heading to a Parliament session.
 However, he was injured in the head, yet he went to attend the session after being hospitalized.

-In 2022, Saadeh lost the elections.
+In 2022, Saadeh lost the election.